carlosvouking/carlosvouking.github.io/_posts/2018-10-14-Cost efficiency struggle-:-Laser flow cytometry VS Deep learning: Erythrocytes ad Lymphocytes count.md

 ---
-published: false
+published: true
 ---
 ## Intuition behind this comparison study.

 Blood is the fuel of living beings.